 Cloud is known for providing enterprises the convenience to transform their back-end architecture into remote environments.
 The technology eliminates the processes involved in setting up, hosting, or scaling back-end systems.
 To start with, there are three groups of cloud infrastructure.
-The first is public cloud, a low-cost structure which is available to the general public as a free or pay-per-user model.
+The first is a public cloud, a low-cost structure that is available to the general public as a free or pay-per-use model.
 It is available for use or purchase over the public Internet and can be sold on-demand to businesses on the basis of the pay-per-usage system.

 Private cloud computing is another option to choose from.
 While it provides public cloud benefits such as self-service and scalability, customers can get a personalized cloud space because it delivers services through a proprietary architecture.
 A private cloud solely caters to the goals of a single organization and is ideal for enterprises with constantly changing or unpredictable IT needs.
 This is because the cloud infrastructure offers administrators direct control over their computing environments with improved security an effective data governance strategy.

-The hybrid cloud model combines on-premises, private cloud and third party, public cloud services by enabling data and application sharing between the two platforms.
+The hybrid cloud model combines on-premises, private cloud and third-party, public cloud services by enabling data and application sharing between the two platforms.